Restaurant in New York City, United States

 Taiyaki is built around a single format: soft-serve ice cream served in a taiyaki, a Japanese fish-shaped waffle cone filled with red bean paste.
 The combination of warm, slightly crisp pastry against cold soft-serve is the draw here.
 The red bean filling adds an earthy sweetness that separates this from a standard sugar cone — it is not an afterthought.
 Opinionated About Dining has ranked Taiyaki among its Cheap Eats in North America consecutively from 2023 through 2025 (reaching #545 in 2025), which is a meaningful signal for a format this specific.
 OAD's cheap eats list skews toward places with genuine craft at a low price point, so three consecutive appearances confirms this is not just a social media novelty.

-The 4.5 Google rating across 3,442 reviews is unusually consistent for a walk-in ice cream shop in a high-traffic tourist area, where scores often degrade under volume pressure.
 That consistency matters: it suggests the product holds up regardless of when you visit.

 The Counter Experience

-There is no table service, no counter seating, and no sit-down element , Taiyaki is a stand-and-eat operation.
+There is no table service, no counter seating, no sit-down element, Taiyaki is a stand-and-eat operation.
 The value of the counter here is different from a tasting menu bar: it is transactional and fast.
 You watch the taiyaki pressed to order, which means you get the cone warm and the contrast between textures is at its peak in the first few minutes.
 If you are planning a leisurely afternoon, this is not the venue.
 If you are moving through Chinatown and want a specific, well-executed snack with a clear point of view, it is a precise fit.
-For a date or a special occasion involving dessert, Taiyaki works leading as a stop within a larger Chinatown itinerary rather than a destination on its own.
+For a date or a special occasion involving dessert, Taiyaki works well as a stop within a larger Chinatown itinerary rather than a destination on its own.

 How It Compares to Other NYC Ice Cream

 Against other New York City ice cream destinations, Taiyaki occupies a distinct niche.
 Big Gay Ice Cream Shop offers more flavour variety and a fuller soft-serve menu.
 Ample Hills Creamery and Blue Marble Ice Cream are better picks if scooped, small-batch dairy is the priority.
 Brooklyn Ice Cream Factory trades on simplicity and nostalgia; Mister Dips leans into the classic dipped cone format.
-Taiyaki's advantage is the taiyaki cone itself , no other NYC spot in this category pairs soft-serve with a freshly pressed, red-bean-filled pastry at this price point.
+Taiyaki's advantage is the taiyaki cone itself, no other NYC spot in this category pairs soft-serve with a freshly pressed, red-bean-filled pastry at this price point.
 If that specific combination does not interest you, any of the above are reasonable alternatives.
 If it does, there is no comparable substitute in the city.

-For international context, Fatamorgana in Rome and McConnell's Fine Ice Creams in Los Angeles show what serious ice cream craft looks like at a slightly higher price tier , both worth benchmarking if you want to understand where Taiyaki sits on the spectrum.
+For international context, Fatamorgana in Rome and McConnell's Fine Ice Creams in Los Angeles show what serious ice cream craft looks like at a slightly higher price tier, both worth benchmarking if you want to understand where Taiyaki sits on the spectrum.

 Practical Details

-Reservations: None required or available , walk in.
+Reservations: None required or available, walk in.
 Leading timing: Weekday afternoons keep queues short; weekend midday can back up significantly.
-Location: 119 Baxter St, Chinatown, Manhattan , easy to combine with a Chinatown lunch or a Canal Street stroll.
+Location: 119 Baxter St, Chinatown, Manhattan, easy to combine with a Chinatown lunch or a Canal Street stroll.
 Budget: Price range is not published, but consistent with NYC Chinatown dessert pricing; expect a low single-digit spend per item.
 Dress: No code.
-Group size: Works for any group, but large parties should be aware there is no seating , plan to eat standing or walking.
+Group size: Works for any group, but large parties should be aware there is no seating, plan to eat standing or walking.

 Pearl's Take

 Taiyaki earns its OAD Cheap Eats placement.
-The format is specific, the execution is consistent, and the price-to-experience ratio is strong for a Chinatown stop.
+The format is specific, the execution is consistent, the price-to-experience ratio is strong for a Chinatown stop.
 It is not a dinner destination or a venue to build an evening around, but as a deliberate detour for a well-made Japanese-style dessert in lower Manhattan, it delivers.
-Go on a weekday, arrive without expectations of lingering, and eat the taiyaki while it is still warm.
+Go on a weekday, arrive without expectations of lingering, eat the taiyaki while it is still warm.

 For more places to eat and drink nearby, see our full New York City restaurants guide, our full New York City bars guide, and our full New York City hotels guide.
 If you are planning more broadly, our full New York City experiences guide and our full New York City wineries guide cover the wider picture.